 Incorporation of Cell ID and RAT Type on the CDRs and in signalling messages used for on-line charging may be sufficient for customer charging.
+For cases where the Cell ID is not verified by the NG-RAN using UE positioning mechanism, the NG-RAN needs to inform the Core Network that the Cell ID provided via N2 is UE-provided.